JemalNejat/fullstack-assignment-june2025/Documentation.md

 Each project is self-contained and initializes its own middleware, services, and Razor Pages independently through its respective Program.cs file.
 This modular design enforces a clear separation of concerns and allows each application to evolve independently while sharing a consistent development approach.

 ---
+## 🧱 MVC Architecture
+The ITeGAMAX 4.0 platform follows the Model-View-Controller (MVC) architectural pattern, which separates concerns across three core components:

+- **Models** – Define the structure of the data used in the application, such as Article, Service, and Project.
+These classes represent the database schema and are managed through Entity Framework Core.

+- **Controllers** – Handle incoming HTTP requests, process user input, and contain the core business logic.
+For example, HomeController manages file uploads and routing for the public site.

+- **Views** – Razor Pages that generate the HTML content users interact with.
+These are dynamically rendered based on the data provided by the controllers.

+- **Data Layer** – The application uses ApplicationDbContext (or ITeGAMAX4Context) to interact with the database.
+This context is configured using Entity Framework Core and connects to a MySQL/MariaDB backend.

+This architecture promotes maintainability, scalability, and a clean separation of responsibilities across the codebase.

+---

 ## 🧰 Technologies Used